Poisson Limit Theorems for Systems with Product Structure: Introduction

-Limit distributions of waiting times are most classical for mixing Markov chains, there one considers returns to small cylinders, for example see \cite{pitskel_1991}.
+Limit distributions of waiting times are most classical for mixing Markov chains, there one considers returns to small cylinders, for example see \cite[Theorem A]{pitskel_1991}.
 As remarked there, this result can be immediately generalized to systems with a Markov partition, the only caveat being that the sets are still cylinders, so geometrically not the most intuitive class.
-Nonetheless, waiting time limits for returns to small balls can be shown in concrete settings; for example hyperbolic toral automorphisms \cite{DGS}, Gibbs-Markov maps \cite{Poisson_GM}, partially hyperbolic maps \cite{Dhyplim}, some intermittent interval maps \cite{indfixpointCG}, and many more.
-It is sometimes interesting to also ask for explicit rates of convergence, this can be shown using eg $\alpha$-mixing, see \cite{HSV}, \cite{AS}, \cite{compoundpoisHV}.\\ For systems having a spectral gap for the Perron-Frobenius transfer operator there is a particularly nice method of proving Poisson limits, making use of the relation of hitting and return time limits obtained in \cite{HSV}.
-The argument has been carried out in \cite{Z3}, \cite{Z2}.\\ Another method is to induce a given system on a small set, such that the induced system has limits for return times, then one can use methods of \cite{HWZ}, \cite{BSTV} to prove the same limits for the original system.
-This can be used to show return times limits for certain quadratic maps, or expanding maps with an indifferent fixed point.\\ We do not make any claims on completeness of the list of reference given above, for a more complete picture see \cite{ExtremeL}. \\ Some related topics are extreme value laws \cite{ExtremeFFT}, \cite{ExtremeFFS}, spatiotemporal limits \cite{spatiotempPS}, \cite{Z1} or Borel-Cantelli like Lemmas \cite{borelcantelliHLSW}, \cite{bcHNPV}, \cite{loglargegaps}. \\ Similar questions can be asked for flows as well, this topic has not been studied as thoroughly as the question for maps.
-As shown in \cite{flowPY} for suspension this reduces to the study for maps.\\ Poisson Limit Theorem for flows can be reduced to Poisson Limit Theorem for time 1 map with the target being the set of points which visit $B(x, r)$ in the next unit of time.
+Nonetheless, waiting time limits for returns to small balls can be shown in concrete settings; for example hyperbolic toral automorphisms \cite[Theorem 2.3]{DGS}, Rychlik-maps and unimodal maps \cite[Theorem 3.2 and 4.1]{BSTV}, partially or nonuniformly hyperbolic maps \cite[Theorem 8]{Dhyplim} \cite[Theorem 3.3]{PSgeometric} \cite[Theorem 3.3]{ccgeo}, some intermittent interval maps \cite[Main Theorem]{indfixpointCG}, and many more.
+It is sometimes interesting to also ask for explicit rates of convergence, this can be shown under strong mixing properties, see \cite[Theorem 2.1]{HSV}, \cite[Theorem 7]{AS}, \cite[Theorem 8]{compoundpoisHV}.\\ We do not make any claims on completeness of the list of reference given above, for a more complete picture see \cite{ExtremeL}. \\ Some related topics are extreme value laws \cite{ExtremeFFT}, \cite{ExtremeFFS}, spatiotemporal limits \cite{spatiotempPS}, \cite{Z1} or Borel-Cantelli like Lemmas \cite{borelcantelliHLSW}, \cite{bcHNPV}, \cite{loglargegaps}. \\ Similar questions can be asked for flows as well, this topic has not been studied as thoroughly as the question for maps.
+As shown in \cite{flowPY} for suspension this reduces to the study for maps.
+Moreover Poisson Limit Theorem for flows can be reduced to Poisson Limit Theorem for time 1 map with the target being the set of points which visit $B(x, r)$ in the next unit of time.\\ \\ From the list above, we see that the PLT is often associated with strong mixing properties of the system.
+In the present work we construct systems that are not even weakly mixing, but nevertheless satisfy the PLT (a precise definition is given beneath).
+The systems will have a special structure $S=T\times R$, where $T$ is hyperbolic, but $R$ is not.\\ We will develop a machinery to show the PLT for such systems. \\ This will be used to construct systems satisfying the PLT, but otherwise exhibiting properties uncharacteristic of chaotic systems - like non weak mixing, or zero entropy\footnote{This cannot be done with products, since $h(T\times R)=h(T)+h(R)$.
+We extend our methods to skew-products of a certain form (Theorem \ref{plt:2}.)}.
+This shows that the PLT is much more common then it was believed before.
+In fact, discovering the most flexible conditions for the validity of the PLT is a promising direction of a future research.